charmoniumQ/PROBE/docs/benchmark_suite/README.md

 Each result of our rapid review (@Tbl:tools) is an obvious prior work on provenance collection in general.
 However, those prior works look at only one or maybe two competing provenance tools at a time.
 To the best of our knowledge, there has been no global comparison of provenance tools.
-ProvBench^[TODO: cite; also cite CARE] uses 3 provenance collectors (CamFlow, SPADE, and OPUS), but they are solely concerned with the differences betwen representations of provenance, not performance.
+ProvBench [@liuProvBenchPerformanceProvenance2022] uses 3 provenance collectors (CamFlow, SPADE, and OPUS), but they are solely concerned with the differences betwen representations of provenance, not performance.

 On the other hand, benchmark subsetting is a well-studied area.
 This work mostly follows Yi et al. [@yiEvaluatingBenchmarkSubsetting2006] paper which evaluates subsetting methodologies and determine that dimensionality reduction and clustering is broadly a good strategy.
-Phansalkar et al.^[TODO: Cite Subsetting the SPEC CPU2006 Benchmark Suite] apply dimensionality reduction and clustering to SPEC CPU benchmarks.
+Phansalkar et al. [@phansalkarSubsettingSPECCPU20062007] apply dimensionality reduction and clustering to SPEC CPU benchmarks.

 # Methods